top of page

 • I was printing 'on the road' metaphorically, not literally.
 I stuck my prepared plate in the box again and took it back to our holiday apartment for printing.

-• Before printing, I brought up a blank page on an old iPad to use as a light box for final checking and modifications.
+• Before printing, I laid my acetate over a blank page on an iPad to help check for any needed modifications.

-• You need to pack something comfortable to sit on and preferably something to lay your tools on.
+• You need something comfortable to sit on and also something to lay your tools on.
 Sitting on a folded down beach chair in the boot/trunk of my car worked well for me.
 As you can see, this even gave me a back rest.
 Perfect!

 bottom of page